-There are three key skills you need to demonstrate in A level Sociology (see the Sociology Student Handbook for how they are weighted in the exam)
+There are three key skills you need to demonstrate in A level Sociology:

-- AO3 Analyse and evaluate sociological theories, concepts, evidence and research methods in order to:
+You need to be able to analyse and evaluate concepts, evidence and research methods in order to:

 Below are eight specific ways you can demonstrate these skills in relation to sociological concepts, theories and evidence.
 They get progressively harder, sort of.